watem-sedem/watem-sedem/docs/input.rst

 and parcel boundaries in the routing algorithm, but also when distributing the sediment through the model domain.
 Every pixel in the model domain must contain a land cover value.
 Every value > 0 indicates a unique agricultural field.
 So, all pixels of an agricultural field have the same value and pixels belonging to a different parcel have different value.
-The definition of these unique parcel values are important to define the routing within a parcel.
-Note that the data type of this raster is integer 16.
+Pixels with a value < 0 indicate land cover that is not an agricultural field.
+In the table below the different land cover classes are shown.

 .. csv-table::
     :file: _static/csv/landcover_pixelid.csv
     :header-rows: 1
     :align: center

+The definition of these unique parcel values are important to define the routing within a parcel.
+Note that the data type of this raster is integer 16.

 .. note::